MUDE-2025/PA1.1/3_install_VS_code.md

 - Python extension: https://marketplace.visualstudio.com/items?itemName=ms-python.python
 - Jupyter extension: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Tom van Woudenberg, [CEGM1000 MUDE](http://mude.citg.tudelft.nl/), Delft University of Technology.
+This work is licensed under a CC BY 4.0 License, more information about referencing can be found [on the Credits and License page](https://mude.citg.tudelft.nl/workbook-2025/credits.html).